samcv/Audio-Libshout/README.md

 server on the local network, though of course network conditions may limit the rate that will work well to remote servers.

+The "examples" directory in the distribution contains a simple streaming source client that will allow you to send an Ogg or MP3 file to an icecast server.

 If you're curious the first thing that I streamed using this library was

 https://www.mixcloud.com/mikestern-awakening/mike-stern-guest-mix-for-technotic-eire-radio-show/